Multimodal Trip Planning

 Transportation Demand Management Applications

 Assessing the potential for multimodal commute options is important to both evaluating new worksites and optimizing the performance of existing ones, but this task can be a painstaking process without appropriate tools.
-With Conveyal Commute Analysis, only a few clicks are needed to quickly compute detailed travel-option profiles for hundreds or even thousands of commuters at a specific location.
+With Conveyal Commute, only a few clicks are needed to quickly compute detailed travel-option profiles for hundreds or even thousands of commuters at a specific location.
 The application produces powerful visualizations and infographics that clearly convey the commute options for both individuals and the population as a whole.
 By comparing the commute potential at a worksite against baseline census data, a compelling case can be made for mode-shift opportunities.

 Open Source, Open Standards

-Conveyal’s trip planning software is built on open data standards including the General Transit Feed Specification and OpenStreetMap, and all source code is published under permissive, open source licenses.
+Conveyal’s trip planning software is built on open data standards including the General Transit Feed Specification and OpenStreetMap, and source code is published under permissive, open source licenses.
 We believe that open data and open source software have an important role to play in transportation planning and policy work by ensuring reproducibility of results, transparency of public decision-making processes, and reusability of software created through shared public sector investment.